 The opening of Beethoven's piano sonata in F# is like this:

 See?
 Beethoven even leaves the ST1 and ST2 down below at all times just to cement the meta-tonal feeling.
 Because that ST1 and ST2 are always there, the progression is warm and unambiguous; there is never a point where the meta-tonal identity comes into question.
 Meanwhile, the upper-tones are slowly crawling upwards, occasionally locking into different points of the meta-tonal structure.
-The meta-tone gradually expands outwards, ultimately growing from one consonance - SUB 1, 2, 4, 5, 6 - into a broader one - SUB 1, 2, 8, 12.
+The meta-tone gradually expands outwards, ultimately growing from one consonance, F#:[ST 1 2 5 6] into a broader one F#:[ST 1 2 8 12].

 If we actually remove the ST1 and ST2, the progression remain tonally comprehensible.
-Thought the ST1 (the meta-tonic) is not actually played, we still feel its pitch all the way throughout:
+Although the ST1 (the meta-tonic) is never actually played, we still feel its pitch all the way throughout:

 These progressions are still just elaborations upon the Drone.
 The harmony is still, at its core, a single tone fluctuating in timbre.
 The only difference is that, now, our timbre is far more variable, because it consists of many sub-tonal parts which can be moved around independently.

-One of the weirder Harmonic phenomena that music theorists always seem to stealthily ignore is the nature of melody; specifically, why the top note of a chord always seems to draw the ear.
-But if we treat chords as meta-tones, a simple explanation arises.
+One of the acoustical problems that music theorists always seem to stealthily ignore is melody.
+Why does the top note of a chord always seems to draw the ear?
+Pythagorean theorists and acousticians alike are unable to provide an adequate explanation for this phenomenon.
+But a fairly simple answer can be derived from the premises that I have laid out.

-Remember, we are used to hearing tones at a normative timbre where the harmonics gradually decreases in volume as the harmonics get higher.
-But this means that if a very high harmonic - say, the 10th harmonic - is about the same volume as the tonic, then it will be heard disproportionately loud - that is, it will stand out.
+But this means that if a very high harmonic - say, the 10th harmonic - is about the same volume as the tonic, then it will be the greatest source of timbre-dissonance in the chord.
+It will necessarily stand out!

-That’s why, in all of the chord progressions we’ve done, the pitch of the highest tone is always the most clearly audible.
 Assuming that all the sub-tones in a chord are played at the same volume, our ear will always be drawn to the pitch of the highest one, because that is always the most disproportionately loud frequency in the entire structure.
 This is my explanation for why melodies draw the ear.
-If any other theoretical system has some valid explanation for melody, I have missed it.
+If any other theoretical system has some valid explanation for this acoustical phenomenon, then I have missed it.

 Just like before, let’s take a C1 Meta-tone and displace its sub-tones.
 Let's say the meta-tone C1:[ST 2 4 5 6], and we detune both ST5 and ST3 upwards: